binkley/kotlin-application-transactions/README.md

 ### Minimally assumed code library support

-- A searchable, concurrent-safe queue for submitting requests for remote processing.
-  The state machine implementation wants to look into the queue
-- The queue can block when looking for next element (alternative: add busy-retry) and when searching for a matching middle element in the queue
-- A means for exclusive access to the remote resource.
-  This implementation assumes it has exclusive access
+- Knowing when readers and writers complete
 - Callers and tests can wait on completion of submitted work
-- Knowning when readers and writers complete
+- A searchable, concurrent-safe queue for requests of remote access (The state machine implementation wants to look into the queue, and prioritize earlier requests)
+- The implementation can block when looking for next requests (alternative: use a busy-retry loop)
+- This implementation assumes exclusive access to the remote resource

 ## Design